-- Apparel manufacturer
+- Supplier A: Apparel manufacturer

-- Fabrics supplier
+- Supplier B: Material supplier

-In other words, it can be hard to communicate fabric quality requirements to a supplier, and it can take weeks or even months of emailing back and forth to get the correct fabric samples.
+For example, it can be hard to communicate fabric quality requirements to a supplier, and it can take weeks or even months of emailing back and forth to get the correct fabric samples.

 A better option, if you have specific fabric requirements, is to identify a fabric supplier and order samples directly from them.
 The fabrics supplier will then ship the materials to the apparel manufacturer in time for production.